Naperville Child Custody Attorney

 Having an idea of what the future process could look like will help alleviate some of the stress that comes with child custody cases.
 Although every case is unique and will require different things, there is a general outline for how the case will go.
 The steps are:

-• Preparing and Initiating the Legal Process: After consulting with an experienced child custody attorney, either parent or both parents can initiate the child custody process together.
+• Preparing and Initiating the Legal Process: After consulting with an experienced Naperville Child Custody Attorney, either parent or both parents can initiate the child custody process together.

 • Issuing Temporary Orders: If an immediate decision is needed, the court may issue temporary orders to establish a parenting plan.